Current Postdoctoral Openings

 To be considered for this program, an applicant must first obtain a commitment of mentorship from a Training Program Faculty » member who believes that a good match exists between the mentor and the skills and interests of the applicant.
 Applicants should contact potential mentors and discuss these issues prior to application.
 Please submit a brief letter of commitment from your primary mentor once this has been determined.

 2. Submit a Letter of Interest

-a description of their long term professional goals and a detailed description of the program of research they plan to pursue in collaboration with their mentor;
+A description of their long term professional goals and a detailed description of the program of research they plan to pursue in collaboration with their mentor;

 3. Submit a Current Curriculum Vitae

-An up-to-date curriculum vitae, that contains all educational and professional content, as well as contact information for both the applicant and their references, and, if the applicant wishes, information about gender and membership in an historically under-represented group, should be included in the application packet.
+An up-to-date curriculum vitae that contains all educational and professional content, as well as contact information for both the applicant and their references, and, if the applicant wishes, information about gender and membership in an historically under-represented group, should be included in the application packet.

 4. Provide a Sample of Written Work

-5. Request and Ensure Electronic Submission of Three Letters of Recommendations
+5. Three Letters of Recommendations

 Applicants should request and ensure submission of letters of recommendations from three persons who can speak knowledgeably about the applicant’s potential for an independent research career.
 These can either be uploaded to the application or sent directly to firstname.lastname@example.org, with the applicant’s name in the subject line.

 Please contact Diane Larzelere at email@example.com if you encounter any difficulties or need any additional information.